Bohdan Stashynsky: Defection and arrest

 After Stashynsky's defection, the Soviet government tried to avert negative exposure.
-On 13 October 1961, the Soviet Union arranged a press conference in East Berlin where Soviet secret service agent Stefan Lippolz blamed the murder on the cashier of Bandera's own organization, Dmytro Myskiv, who had since died.
-However, it was established that Dmytro Myskiv was not in Munich when Bandera was assassinated but was in Rome at the time.
+On 13 October 1961, the Soviet Union arranged a press conference in East Berlin where Soviet secret service agent Stefan Lippolz blamed the murder on the cashier of Bandera's own organization, Dmytro Myskiv, who had since died; however, it was established that Myskiv was not in Munich when Bandera was assassinated but was in Rome at the time.
 Stashynsky was put on trial for the two murders in October 1962, and sentenced to eight years in prison.
-Very unusually, legally Stashinskyi was an accessory to his own crime.
-In German law there is no minimum and maximum penalty for assisting a crime.
+In accordance with German law, because he acted on the directions of others, Stashinskyi was legally an accessory to his own crime.
+In German law, there is no minimum and maximum penalty for assisting a crime.
 Getting good-time credit, he served 4 years and was released.
-Explaining what motivated him to kill Rebet, Stashynsky told a court that he had been told that Rebet was "the leading theorist of the Ukrainians in exile," since "in his newspapers Suchasna Ukrayina (Contemporary Ukraine), Chas (Time), and Ukrayinska Trybuna (Ukrainian Tribune) he not so much provided accounts of daily events as developed primarily ideological issues."

-According to West German Intelligence chief Reinhard Gehlen, ...Bohdan Stashinskyi, who had been persuaded by his German-born wife Inge to confess to the crimes and take the load off his troubled conscience, stuck resolutely to his statements.
+Explaining what motivated him to kill Rebet, Stashynsky told a court that he had been told that Rebet was "the leading theorist of the Ukrainians in exile", since "in his newspapers Suchasna Ukrayina (Contemporary Ukraine), Chas (Time), and Ukrayinska Trybuna (Ukrainian Tribune) he not so much provided accounts of daily events as developed primarily ideological issues."
+According to West German intelligence chief Reinhard Gehlen,...
+Bohdan Stashinskyi, who had been persuaded by his German-born wife Inge to confess to the crimes and take the load off his troubled conscience, stuck resolutely to his statements.
 His testimony convinced the investigating authorities.
 He reconstructed the crimes exactly as they had happened, revisiting the crumbling business premises at the Stachus, in the heart of Munich, where Lev Rebet had entered the office of a Ukrainian exile newspaper, his suitcase in his hand.
 And he showed how the hydrogen cyanide capsule had exploded in Rebet's face and how he had left him slumped over the rickety staircase.
-The case before the Federal court began on October 8, 1962, and world interest in the incident was revived.
+The case before the Federal court began on [8 October] 1962, and world interest in the incident was revived.
 Passing sentence eleven days later, the court identified Stashinskyi's unscrupulous employer Shelyepin as the person primarily responsible for the hideous murders, and the defendant – who had given a highly credible account of the extreme pressure applied to him by the KGB to act as he did – received a comparatively mild sentence.
 He served most of it and was released.
 Today the KGB's 'torpedo' is living as a free man somewhere in the world he chose on that day in the summer of 1961, a few days before the wall was erected across Berlin.